Glimmerina/Wispword/README.md

 List of commands (To be updated when this can be installed as a CLI tool)

 Make an entry: Cargo run [Journal Text Goes here]
+Make a multiple line entry: Cargo run -- --interactive (Type in one line.
+Press enter.
+Type in your next line.
+Continues until you press enter on a blank entry)
 Make an entry with a tag: Cargo run [Journal Text Goes Here] --tag [Tag Name Goes Here] Read your journal: Cargo run --read
 Read your journal but filter by tag: Cargo run --read --filter-tag [Tag Name Goes Here] Read journal but only show tags: Cargo run -- --show-tags Change your journal location: Cargo run -- --set-journal [Directory Name here]

 So far I think this will only work on Mac, but I can test it and find out!